-DBE.
-Her ability to dominate in the sporting arena while also gaining a PhD at one of the top 25 universities in the world has cemented her status as one of the most in demand corporate speakers on the circuit.
+Dame Katherine Grainger DBE, Chair of UK Sport, is heralded as an Olympic rowing legend having gained the status of being the only female Olympian to win five medals from five consecutive games.
+Her sustained ability to dominate in her chosen sport while gaining a PhD at one of the top 25 universities in the worldwide, has firmly cemented her as one of the most ‘in demand’ corporate speakers in the world.

-Katherine took up rowing at Edinburgh University in 1993 and made such good progress she was awarded the Eva Bailey Trophy as their most outstanding female athlete in 1996 and again in 1997 when she won her first international Gold medal at the U23 World Rowing Championships.
+Katherine Grainger took up rowing at Edinburgh University in 1993.
+Such was her progress and success, she was awarded the Eva Bailey Trophy as their most outstanding female athlete of 1996 and 1997 when she won her first international gold medal at the U23 World Rowing Championships.

 Her first Olympic silver medal came in the woman’s quadruple sculls in Sydney 2000 with a second silver in the coxless pairs in Athens 2004.
 She continued the silver success again in the quadruple sculls in Beijing, 2008 before finally turning silver to gold in the double sculls with Anna Watkins in London 2012, having broken the Olympic Record in qualification for the final.
 Katherine bowed out of Olympic competition following the 2016 Rio games where she took her fourth silver medal rowing in the double sculls with Vicky Thornley.
 In addition to her exceptional Olympic achievements, Katherine also won eight medals at World Championships between 1997 and 2011.